BVLC/caffe/docs/tutorial/layers.md

 * CPU implementation: `./src/caffe/layers/relu_layer.cpp`
 * CUDA GPU implementation: `./src/caffe/layers/relu_layer.cu`
 * Options (`ReLUParameter relu_param`)
+    - Optional
-    - Optional (default 0): `negative_slope`, specifies whether to leak the negative part by multiplying it with the slope value rather than setting it to 0.
+        - `negative_slope` [default 0]: specifies whether to leak the negative part by multiplying it with the slope value rather than setting it to 0.
 * Sample (as seen in `./examples/imagenet/imagenet_train_val.prototxt`)

         layers {